keycloakify/oidc-spa/examples/next/README.md

 ## Routes

 -   `/` — public landing page with login/logout controls.
--   `/protected` — guarded page with profile information and authenticated API requests.
+-   `/account` — profile and account actions, accessible from the avatar.
--   `/admin-only` — Keycloak admin page showing all saved todo lists, grouped by user.
+-   `/admin-only` — Todo Admin: all saved todo lists grouped by user and a Keycloak administration-console link.
 -   `/todos` — personal todo app with add, complete, and delete actions.
 -   `/api/trpc/[trpc]` — authenticated tRPC API.

+The avatar opens `/account` for every signed-in user.
+Keycloak users also have account actions and a link to the Keycloak account console on that page.

 ## Todo API